EazyReal/eazyreal.github.io/docs/tastes.md

 *Last updated: {{ git_revision_date_localized }}*

-I asked GPT to explain my tastes with our past interactions, the prompt is
+I asked GPT to explain my tastes with our past interactions, the prompt is:
 ```
 In the age of GenAI, tastes matter
 How would you describe my taste in writing and coding?
 Write a docs using my writing taste.
 ```
-The reponse is:
+The response is:

 # TL;DR